Hercules (roller coaster)

 Hercules was a wooden roller coaster located at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
 Manufactured by the Dinn Corporation and designed by Curtis D. Summers, the roller coaster opened to the public on May 6, 1989.
-It set a world record for having the longest drop on a wooden coaster at 151 ft, surpassing the previous record of 147 ft set by American Eagle at Six Flags Great America in 1981.
+It set a world record for the longest drop on a wooden coaster at 151 ft, surpassing the previous record of 147 ft set by American Eagle at Six Flags Great America in 1981.
 Hercules was the third wooden coaster to be constructed at the park.
-A scenic railway operated at Dorney from 1905 to 1912.
-The park's existing wooden coaster, known simply as "Coaster" opened in 1924 and was remodeled in 1930.
-With the opening of Hercules, the existing coaster was given a formal name — Thunderhawk.

 History

-In the 1980s Dorney Park had been making plans to add a significant attraction.
+In the 1980s, Dorney Park began making plans to add a significant attraction.
 Chairman of the Board and Dorney Park CEO Harris Weinstein decided that he wanted the park to have a world-class wooden coaster.
 Engineer Curtis Summers visited the park in 1987 to survey the site and start formulating a layout.

 On July 15, 1988, Dorney Park announced that a new wooden roller coaster would be opening for the 1989 season.
 The announcement specified it would be located toward the back of the park near the lake.
 The park revealed its name, Hercules, in March 1989, stating that it would be themed to the Greek god of the same name.
-The coaster had its first riders during testing on April 14, 1989.
+The coaster hosted its first riders during testing on April 14, 1989.
 A media preview was held on May 4, and the coaster opened to the public on May 6, 1989.

 Description

 Summers took advantage of the hillside location to produce a record-breaking drop from a modest 95-foot lift hill.
-As the train left the station it veered to the left as it descended nearly 50 feet then made a right-hand 180 degree turn to align with the lift hill that was parallel to the station.
-After climbing the lift, the train encountered a small dip, a turn to the left and then the massive 151-foot drop down the hillside.
-At the bottom of the hill the train raced at 65 mph through a highly-banked, right-hand turn that swooped out over the park's lake.
-Upon completion of the 180-degree the train entered a triple-up to climb back up the hillside.
-Once over the top, riders encountered an air-time drop under the station house then a rise into a high-banked right turn.
-The next few drops were small and uneventful as the track led riders past the station.
-Another high right-hand turn was followed by a decent drop of 40 to 50 feet before the train hopped up onto the holding brake.
+As the train left the station, it veered to the left as it descended nearly 50 feet then made a right-hand 180 degree turn to align with the lift hill that was parallel to the station.
+After climbing the lift, the train encountered a small dip, a turn to the left, and dropped 151 feet down the hillside at 65 mph.
+At the bottom of the hill, the train went through a highly-banked right-hand turn that swooped out over the park's lake.
+Upon completion of the 180-degree, the train entered a triple-up to climb back up the hillside.
+Once over the top, riders encountered an airtime drop under the station house, then a rise into a high-banked right turn.
+The next few drops were much smaller, as the track led riders past the station.
+Another high right-hand turn was followed by a drop of around 50 feet, before the train hopped up onto the holding brake.